lucaselvaggio/Scrumdinger/README.md

 <img width="200" height="330" src="https://github.com/lucaselvaggio/Scrumdinger/assets/102549254/6d096a68-9b4f-40cd-8cf2-c7651ae778cf">

 The progress bar at the top of the meeting timer shows the elapsed and remaining time for the meeting.
 The app displays the name of the current speaker in the center of the screen and a button to advance to the next attendee at the bottom of the screen.
 Segments in a circular progress ring represent each attendee.
 When an attendee uses all their time, Scrumdinger plays a “ding” sound and adds a new segment to the ring.
+The meeting will be recorded and transcribed automatically.
 The meeting ends when the ring is full.

 # Project details
 * Create, modify, and combine views to compose app’s user interface using the SwiftUI declarative syntax